techidaily/site-facebook/source/_posts/mastering-chat-apps-beyond-facebooks-messages.md

  Some refuse to use Facebook on principle, wary of any conglomerates.
 Others don't like social platform staples like political debates, pyramid schemes, and pointless status updates.

  Others remain troubled by the privacy and security scandals that plague Facebook.
-You need to keep an eye on your privacy controls if you use the service, or indeed any[messenger app that knows too much about you](https://www.makeuseof.com/what-do-messaging-apps-know/) .
+You need to keep an eye on your privacy controls if you use the service, or indeed any [messenger app that knows too much about you](https://www.makeuseof.com/what-do-messaging-apps-know/) .

  But even if you don't have Facebook, the company is still tracking you: shadow profiles detail the activities of those not using the app.
 Signing up to Messenger isn't going to make much of a difference, compared to the personal information users with Facebook accounts give up.